gsk-aiops/bellman-tools/README.md

 * Build assembly .jar (build usually runs for about 5 minutes, possibly more):
 `sbt 'set test in assembly := {}' clean assembly`

-* If assembly was successful, upload assembly .jar to a running cluster in Databricks, or load into a spar-shell session, or include in a spark-submit job.
+* If assembly was successful, upload assembly .jar to a running cluster in Databricks, or load into a spark-shell session, or include in a spark-submit job.
 Assembly .jar can be found in target/scala-2.11/bellman-tools-assembly-0.1.jar